llmhyy/tregression/README.md

 Third, click "Tregression" menu >> Run for Seperate Versions.
 The tool will automate the regression bug detection.

 ## Running Tregression (ERASE) on Regs4j bugs
+Note: The following set-up is not user-friendly (requires manual set-up and understanding of Defects4J folder structure) and is a work in progress.

 Set up a Regs4J bug-fix in a similar folder structure as Defects4J.

 |__ project-name (project_id)<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|__ 1 (bug_id)<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|__ bug<br />